 - You want to learn about your male lineage, which can go as far back as 25 generations and even more.

 - You want to find relatives who share the same surname as yours.

-- You want to discover about what region your paternal line ancestors came from.
+- And you want to discover about what region your paternal line ancestors came from.

 Surname research is quite an interesting line of research within genealogy.
 And so if you are interested in your family name then you will probably want to go with this type of test.

-Before I do go on I just want to mention anan organization called The Guild of One Name Studies.
-They are a really helpful resource available to you that specialize in the study of surnames.
+Before I do go on I just want to mention an organization called The Guild of One Name Studies.
+They are a really helpful resource available to you that specializes in the study of surnames.

 Within this community are members who share their research and who can also contact distant cousins as well.

 Please note however that this type of testing is only available to males.
 For females, you will need to ask a male relative to take the test.

 This could be your father, your brothers (and their sons), or your father’s brothers (and their sons).
 Your son, (if you have one) will not be able to take the test.

 DNA testing is another tool in your arsenal that you can take to discover more about your ancestors.
 It is also regarded as the next step that the family historian can take.